 EVENTS AT THE MAASTO HIIHTO & CHURNING RAPIDS TRAILS

 The Keweenaw Nordic Ski Club will be hosting two events this winter that will provide additional opportunities to check out the ski area!
-The Retro Ski on February 21st is an opportunity to go backcountry skiing in your retro ski equipment/fashions with KNSC board members who are knowledgeable about the Maasto Hiihto and Churning Rapids’ untracked opportunities.
-Learn more about the Retro Ski.
-The Glide-N-Gorge on February 27th will be an opportunity to get out in a socially-distanced manner with friends to ski up to three different routes starting at the Chalet located at the Houghton County Fairgrounds.
-Covid-19 is changing the format of this year’s event, but stay tuned for details.
+The Retro Ski is an opportunity to go backcountry skiing in your retro ski equipment/fashions with KNSC board members who are knowledgeable about the Maasto Hiihto and Churning Rapids’ untracked opportunities.
+The Glide-N-Gorge is a great opportunity to get outside with friends to ski up to three different routes starting at the Chalet located at the Houghton County Fairgrounds.
+More Keweenaw Nordic Ski Club events can be found here.